hde-oliv/cub3D/README.md

 - Except for the map content which always has to be the last, each type of element can be set in any order in the file.
 -  Except for the map, each type of information from an element can be separated by one or more space(s).
 - Spaces are a valid part of the map.
-- Each element (except the map) firsts information is the type identifier (composed by one or two character(s)), followed by all specific informations for each object in a strict order such as:
+- Each element (except the map)'s first piece of information is the type identifier (composed by one or two characters), followed by all specific information for each object in a strict order, such as:
   - North texture:
 	NO ./path_to_the_north_texture
   - South texture: